Dre Campbell Farm

 8. Neem Oil

-With regular use, it can even help prevent future infections and support the overall health of your garden.
-However, for severe or persistent cases of black rot, neem oil may need to be used in combination with other organic methods.
+With regular use, this neem oil treatment can even help prevent future infections and support the overall health of your garden.
+However, for severe or persistent cases of black rot, it may need to be used in combination with other organic remedies.

 9. Arber Bio Fungicide